If Reality Won’t Provide Narrative Coherence, I’ll Borrow Some

 I’m wrapping up some hyper-fixations.
 Let me tell you about them.

 First, I watched every episode of Star Trek Voyager.
-This started in August, the week the flooring in my front room was removed with a jackhammer because someone glued it down.
-I had to work out of a hotel room across the street that week.
+This started in August, when the flooring in my front room was removed with a jackhammer because someone glued it down.
+I had to work out of a hotel room.
 The Voyager rewatch continued through my birthday week in October.

 I had someone come in to steam clean the tile and then started Star Trek the Next Generation.
 About this same time, I moved on from my Reba music hyper-fixation to Sheryl Crow.
 That took me through to Christmas, when I jumped to the X-Files and the Sheryl Crow hyper fixation continued, until this past week when it was all ... just over.